arestivo/slides/markdown/http.md

 * The **default port** for an HTTP server on a computer is port **80**.
 * Others are also normally used: 8080, 8000.
 * The port number can be **omitted** from the URL if it is the default one.

 ---

+# Path

+* The full path of the resource.
+* A sequence of segments separated by slashes.
+* **May** resemble or map exactly to a file system path but not necessarly.

+---